wmhunt1/Coding-RPG/coding-rpg-react/README.md

     * archmage doesn't show up until afterwards witch hut dialogue companion dialogue in other places
+Convert to Typescript
+Checks for locations to update them or trigger events Use valley as small starting area and have Halfland to south Convert objects to classes and subclasses
+Abilities
+Buffs
+Characters
+Beasts
+Constructs
+Humanoids
+Undead
+Debuffs
+Dialogues
+Dungeons
+Encounters
+Items
+Consumables
+Equipables
+Locations
+Maps
+Quests
+SkillNodes
+Skills
+SkillRecipes
+Spells
+Keyboard movements and shortcuts
+Put back other weapon and armor skills?
+Item durability?
+Repair with Smithing etc depending on item.

 possible content
 more damage modifers for prot types